1. cuObjServer API Specification#

 std::vector<cuObjScatterGatherEntryWithOffset_t> sglist);

-1.5.3.5. putRDMABufferFromSgList#
+1.5.3.5. putRDMABufferFromSgList()#

 void putRDMABufferFromSgList(struct rdma_buffer* rdma_buffer);

-• Does not deregister the underlying buffer.
+This API does not deregister the base registered buffer.

-1.5.3.6. deRegisterBuffer#
+1.5.3.6. deRegisterBuffer()#

 void deRegisterBuffer(struct rdma_buffer* rdma_buff);

-• rdma_buff: Handle returned by registerBuffer().
+Deregisters a buffer returned by registerBuffer().

 1.5.4.
 I/O Operations#